 Snails are gastropod mollusks.
 And there are a lot of snails in the world.
 Most of them live in aquatic environments.
 The focus of this article is land-based snails.
 More specifically garden snails.
+The kind that climb over wall, plant, and gnome.
 If you are having issues with snails in a pool, pond, or fish tank, my advice is to get some snail killer.
 It has copper in it, and it works very well.
 It is available at every store that sells fish tank stuff.
 Another common garden pest is a slug.
 Slug is a common name for a snail with a very small shell or no shell.
 They are both gastropod mollusks.
-For the full article on getting rid of slugs, continue reading this article.
+For getting rid of slugs, check out this article.

 Snails are a huge garden nuisance.
 They can vastly change the scope of a garden in just one night of foraging.
 Snails are not tough critters to kill, but they can be persistent.
 They can reproduce as frequently as once a month, and many snail species can do it on their own.
 That’s called asexual reproduction.
 Their eggs are hard to see, and they can lay dormant in your soil for years.
 But there have been major developments in the war on snails since the saltshaker was first invented.
 I have found the five best techniques and concoctions to get rid of snails.
 They are listed below.

 Stay away from snail killing pesticides that use metaldehyde as an ingredient.
 It comes in may forms (usually pellets) that attract the snails to eat them.
 Unfortunately, dogs and other animals are also attracted to these pellets, and when they eat them they can also die.
 So, if you don’t want to kill your dog or your neighbors’ dogs, stay away from these treatments.